astropy/astropy-bot/README.md

 #### Install the bot in a repository

-Go to ``https://github.com/apps/<github-app-name>``; For this bot, it is https://github.com/apps/astropy-bot .
+Go to https://github.com/apps/astropy-bot .
 Then, click on the big green "Install" button.
 You can choose to install the bot on all or select repositories under your account or organization.
 It is recommended to only install it for select repositories by start typing a repository name and let auto-completion